pearsonca/scala-commsim/index.md

 ##An Implementation

-As mentioned, [Snijders *et al.*][Snijders201044] argue for agent-based models, but argue specifically for avoiding the *event based* perspective.
-We propose that the transient *events* (*e.g.*, meetings, exchanges) and *state changes* (*e.g.*, gains equipment, financing) are precisely what we should focus on modeling.
+[Snijders *et al.*][Snijders201044] argue for agent-based models, but argue explicitly for avoiding the *event based* perspective.
+We propose that the transient *events* (*e.g.*, individuals meet), *state changes* (*e.g.*, an individual gains or expends money), and *observation* process of how those are recorded (*e.g.*, people appear together at particular locations) are precisely what we should focus on modeling.

-The implementation of an agent presents a model that is possible to reason about.
-The events and state changes can correspond to phenomena we could observe, and likely do observe, if perhaps not very easily for the covert members.
+Implementing an agent from this perspective requires a model that is inherently possible to reason about and argue with.
+The events and state changes should correspond to phenomena we could observe, and likely do observe, if perhaps not very easily for the covert members.
+We have models of such individual and small-group behavior, even if perhaps those are simply story-telling models.
+Likewise, we can engage critically with an explicitly modeled observation process.
+Are we monitoring wifi logins?
+We can grapple with the details of such a system: how are accounts obtained?
+Do people rotate accounts?
+Do businesses rotate accounts?
+Maybe we cannot practically answer these questions, and maybe we do not include all of them in our model - but we can at least acknowledge them.

-We do not discount the value of network science techniques.
-We suggest that one must be cautious in their application when there is not a very complete, clear, and uniform translation of observed phenomena into a network.
-One way to take that caution is to step back into the messier details, simulate those as a ground truth.
+None of this discounts the value of network science techniques.
+We suggest that instead one must be cautious in their application when there is not a very complete, clear, and uniform translation of observed phenomena into a network, for the previously discussed formal issues with network representations.
+One way to take that caution is to step back into the messier details - the events, states, and observations - and simulate those as a ground truth.
 When we do that, we must clearly state the ways we believe the system might work.
 We may take those simulation results, and then translate them into networks.
 Again, to accomplish that, we must clearly state how we believe our observations relate to the real phenomena and how we aggregate our observations into reduced measures.
 Finally, we may perform our network science analyses with some confidence about what their results mean because we can compare those to the simulation inputs where we know truth (*model* truth, that is).

+If we are especially careful in our implementations of these models, we can isolate particular aspects, and then reuse them.
+We might have, for example, agents that perform arbitrage.
+That implementation, carefully abstracted, might be portable from an initial context of stock market actors to criminal gangs.
+Clearly, the inputs are different, but if we believe the core mechanisms are the same, then we ought to implement it once and then reuse that element.
+This has dual advantages.
+There is the practical matter of having more thoroughly vetted models faster.
+The second is that re-use process will gradually smooth the abstraction into what is actually conserved across those domains, and further highlight what differs between contexts.

 We demonstrate doing just this with applying simple community detection to a covert group embedded in a larger population.
 The point of this effort is less